-The partners were aware of their responsibilities under the duty of candour.
-They told us that if there was an incident or accident that affected a patient they would apologise to the patient and engage with them to address the issue.
+The registered manager was aware of their responsibilities under the duty of candour.
+They told us if there was an incident or accident that affected a patient they would apologise to the patient and engage with them to address the issue.

-The partners told us that they received alerts by email from the Medicines and Healthcare products Regulatory Agency the UK's regulator of medicines, medical devices and blood components for transfusion, responsible for ensuring their safety, quality and effectiveness.
+The registered manager told us they received alerts by email from the Medicines and Healthcare products Regulatory Agency the UK's regulator of medicines, medical devices and blood components for transfusion, responsible for ensuring their safety, quality and effectiveness.
 Relevant alerts were discussed with staff, action taken as necessary and the alerts were stored for future reference.